What You Need To Know About Non-Contingent Loan Approval

 - The completion of agreed-upon upgrades by the seller

 For example, a purchaser who owns a home right now may not be able to afford to make two mortgage payments.
-Hence, their purchase agreement states they will buy the home on July 1, providing they can sell and close on their home by August 28.
-If they don’t sell their home by August 28, they are not obligated to purchase the home on July 1.
-Of course, this also means the seller is no longer obligated to sell the home to them on July 1, or ever.
+So their purchase agreement could state that they will buy the new home on Aug.
+1, providing they can sell and close on their current home by July 1.
+If they don’t sell their home by July 1, they are not obligated to purchase the home on Aug.
+1. Of course, this also means the seller is no longer obligated to sell the home to them on Aug.
+1, or ever.
 The deal becomes null and void.
-But know this: oftentimes a contingency clause is tied to forfeiture of your earnest money, also known as the deposit.
+A financing contingency clause allows the buyer to a refund of their earnest money (also known as the deposit) if the borrower is unable to obtain financing.

-Now you understand what a contingency offer is and how they can be beneficial to you.
-But, we should also explain why you likely won’t be able to include a lot of contingencies during a competitive home selling market.
+Now you understand what a contingency offer is and how it can be beneficial to you.
+There’s a catch: when the market is competitive, you likely won’t be able to include a lot of contingencies in an offer.

 A Hot Market Is Not the Time for Contingency Offers

-When the home market is slow, or if a home has been listed for a long time, a seller is typically open to a contingency offer.
-But when the housing market is strong or the home is in a high-demand area, there is virtually no opportunity for a seller to include contingencies in the offer.
+When the home market is slow, or if a house has been listed for a long time, a seller is typically open to a contingency offer.
+But when the housing market is strong, or the home is in a high-demand area, it is more difficult for a buyer to include contingencies in the offer.

-Say there is a home you want to purchase in a highly desirable area that’s listed for $300,000.
-Because the market is hot, your realtor may suggest you offer $15,000 above asking price to beat competing offers.
-However, if you need to include contingencies, you might be advised to make an offer that’s $30,000 above asking price or more to sway the seller.
+Say there is a home you want to purchase in a highly desirable area listed for $300,000.
+Because the market is hot, your Realtor may suggest you offer $15,000 above the asking price to beat competing offers.
+However, if you need to include contingencies, your Realtor might advise you to make an offer that’s $30,000 or more above the asking price to sway the seller.
 By not having contingencies in your offer, you’re often able to purchase the home with a lower price offer.

 Make Your Strongest Purchase Agreement Offer

-Clearly, the best way to strengthen your offer is to remove contingencies.
-But that’s not the only way you can make an offer stand out.
-When you are purchasing a home in a seller’s market you’ll want to try these ideas, too.
+The best way to strengthen your offer is to remove contingencies.
+But there are other ways that you can make an offer stand out.
+When you are purchasing a home in a seller’s market, you’ll want to try:

 - Cash offer: Cash is always king.
-Paying cash eliminating the mortgage approval process is considered the strongest possible offer a seller can make.
+Paying cash eliminates the mortgage approval process and is considered the strongest possible offer a seller can make.

-- Higher percentages of earnest money: If you can’t afford to make an all-cash offer, you might be able to offer some amount of cash upfront, called earnest money or the deposit.
-This is presented with your offer to help you stand out from the crowd.
+- Higher percentages of earnest money: If you can’t afford to make an all-cash offer, you might be able to offer some amount of cash upfront, called earnest money.
+A deposit presented with your offer will help you stand out from the crowd.

 - Handwritten letter: Show your intent to be a good steward of a cherished family home.